 IMO, there is a spectrum difference.
 I think 2 ideas are enough to qualify the holder as complementarian: (more…)

 Many “Biblical womanhood” women, especially of the Quiverfull variety, claim that “feminists” neglect their children, while they love theirs.
 By this standard, attention to children is good (I agree) and neglecting them is bad.
 (I agree.)
 If their hypothesis holds out, the average child of a feminist mother would remember less personal attention from Mum than the average child of a biblical womanhood supporter. (more…)

 There is a lot of “Biblical Womanhood” material in books, magazines and on the Internet that complain about “women who put career ahead of family.”
 A recent George Barna study suggests that very few Christian women do: (more…)

 I heard a new idea concerning sex last week.
 It is that God made sex to explain to us what a relationship with Him is about.
-According to that idea, God is the man, Christianity is the woman, and sex is a symbol of our unity with Him.
+According to that idea, God is the man, Christians are the woman, and sex is a symbol of our unity with Him.